BoldGrid/post-and-page-builder/readme.txt

 Yes; the Post and Page Builder is compatible with any theme.
 We recommend using BoldGrid themes which provide additional features and are optimized for use with the Post and Page Builder.

-= Where can I find more help? =
-For information on using the Post and Page Builder or other BoldGrid plugins, please visit our [Support Center](https://www.boldgrid.com/support/).

-For general questions check out our [Frequently Asked Questions](https://www.boldgrid.com/faqs/) page.

 = Where can I report issues or ask questions? =
 Bugs can be reported either in the [WordPress support forum](https://wordpress.org/support/plugin/post-and-page-builder) or in the [BoldGrid Support Center](https://www.boldgrid.com/support/questions/).